Tumelo2748/Wavesix-AI-Training/README.md

 └── .env.template             # Template for environment variables
 ```

-## 🚀 Getting Started

-1. Clone this repository
-2. Copy `.env.template` to `.env` and fill in your API keys
-3. Explore the sprints in order, starting with Sprint 1

 ## 📝 Progress Tracking

 My weekly progress and key learnings are documented within each sprint's README.md file.